-The Σ - Δ modulator consists of an input sampler, a summing network, an integrator, a comparator, and a 1-bit DAC.
-This architecture creates a negative feedback loop and minimizes the integrator output by changing the duty cycle of the comparator output in response to input voltage changes.
+The Σ - Δ modulator consists of an input sampler, a summing network, an integrator, a comparator, and a 1-bit digital-to-analog converter (DAC).
+This architecture creates a negative feedback loop and minimizes the integrator output by changing the duty cycle of the comparator output in response to the input voltage changes.
 The comparator samples the output of the integrator at a much higher rate than the input sampling frequency.
 This oversampling spreads the quantization noise over a much wider band than that of the input signal, improving overall noise performance and increasing accuracy.